 - The area south of Rt 110, which falls within the White Mountain National Forest

 - The area north of Route 110, which is largely privately owned and follows many snowmobile trails and other established hiking trails.

 While the Cohos follows portions of the White Mountain trail system south of Rt 110, it’s not signed or blazed, so you’ll need to follow the Cohos guidebook instructions and a get a good White Mountains map to follow the route.
 While this portion of the Cohos is physically challenging (see Why are the White Mountains So Tough?), the difficulty of hiking in the Whites is mitigated by easy road access, the presence of other hikers, decent cell phone coverage, and relatively quick search and rescue services.

 The situation north of Rt 110 couldn’t be more different.
-While the trail is much less rocky and far easier to hike because it follows relatively well graded snowmobile trails, you are on your own if you need any help.
-Cell phone and landline service is virtually non-existent, resupply becomes increasingly difficult, road access is extremely limited, and you’ll need to be very self-sufficient in a crisis.
-If your navgation skills are on the weak side, your best bet is to hike the trail with more experienced hikers and not go solo.
+While the trail is much less rocky and far easier to hike because it follows relatively well-graded snowmobile trails, you are on your own if you need any help.
+Cell phone and landline service are virtually non-existent, resupply becomes increasingly difficult, road access is extremely limited, and you’ll need to be very self-sufficient in a crisis.
+If your navigation skills are on the weak side, your best bet is to hike the trail with more experienced hikers and not go solo.